agile-alliance-brazil/agile-brazil-hotsite/docs/faq.md

 The cancelation will happen in case the payment does not occur until 4 days after this e-mail has been received.

+## 13. May I share my ticket with other person on the case I don't want to attend all the 03 (three) days?

+The ticket is individual, with the right to a credential that can not be used by more than one person.

 For further informations, contact us through the e-mail: inscricoes@agilebrazi.com